 High-performance

 Fewer code lines help WireGuard VPN to achieve great performance.
-Due to high-speed cryptographic primitives reaching 1000Mbps as well as using Linux kernel modules, it provides fast performance and bandwidth.
-This combination works wonders on portable devices with weaker hardware obtaining the best possible performance.
+Due to high-speed cryptographic primitives reaching 1000Mbps and using Linux kernel modules, it provides fast performance and bandwidth.
+This combination works wonders on portable devices with weaker hardware, obtaining the best possible performance.

 Easy to set up